mikeroyal/Self-Hosting-Guide/README.md

 [Simplepush](https://simplepush.io/) is a tool to send end-to-end encrypted push notifications to your Android and iPhone.

+[UnifiedPush](https://unifiedpush.org/) is a set of specifications and tools that lets the user choose how push notifications are delivered.
+All in a free and open source way.

 ### RSS

 [Back to the Top](#table-of-contents)